 Good old eBay, of course!
 Where else?

-Astoundingly, a search for ‘toilet roll tube’ delivers no less than 179 results, with the minimum being irrelevant.
+Astoundingly, a search for ‘toilet roll tube’ delivers no less than 179 results.

-Most of the listings come in bulk packs of between 10 and 150 rolls each and generally go for between £2 and £19, including postage.
+Most of the listings come as bulk packs of between 10 and 150 rolls each and generally go for between £2 and £19, including postage.

 You could also list your toilet rolls on Gumtree simultaneously to reach a wider audience.
 While eBay is hugely popular among a younger demographic, Gumtree reaches 16 million monthly unique visitors, roughly a third of the UK‘s adult online population.

-Plus, with only 6 results showing up in the ‘toilet roll tube’ search, the market isn’t nearly as flooded as eBay.
+Plus, with only 6 results showing up in the ‘toilet roll tube’ search, the market isn’t nearly as saturated as on eBay.